Engineering

 A real-power measurement at the 50 Hz inverter output alone does not characterize what happens inside the MHz-range distributed resonator.
 To independently verify the boundary-level energy balance, the instrumentation must directly capture the resonator stage.
 The protocol scope of the pending independent metrology milestone includes:

 3. Long-duration energy integral.
-Cumulative ∫P dt measurement over a continuous test segment substantially exceeding the previously documented 532-hour cycle, with synchronized boundary instrumentation.
+Cumulative ∫P dt measurement over continuous test segments, including extended long-duration synchronized measurement windows with boundary instrumentation.

 4. Phase-aware power measurement.
 True-RMS wattmeter with phase angle measurement at all measurement points (eliminates apparent-vs-real power ambiguity per Q 08b).
 Wideband current probes (bandwidth well above the resonant frequency, e.g., ~2.45 MHz), optically isolated voltage probes, and real-time digital integration of the V·I product to recover the real-power component at the resonator stage.

 5. Independent third-party verification.
-An accredited testing body (DNV, TÜV, or equivalent) executes the protocol and reports under standard certification frameworks.
+An accredited independent testing body (for example DNV, TÜV, or equivalent) executes the protocol and reports under standard certification frameworks.
 This converts internal validation-stage measurements into independently verified data on the path to CE/UL certification at TRL 8.

 The architecture has a strict power hierarchy that is a hard architectural constraint, not a calibration parameter.
 The secondary-feedback branch is architecturally subordinate to the total field power available inside the shared inductive coupling domain.
 The secondary-feedback regeneration cannot exceed secondary-branch extraction, and secondary-branch extraction cannot exceed total shared-field power.